Cost of charging an electric car

 - Some employers offer free charging as a staff incentive.

-- Others opt for a time-based tariff to encourage sharing of the chargepoints.
+- Others opt for a time-based tariff to encourage sharing of charging stations.

-- An appealing hybrid model is the timed free charge, which offers free charging for a set period of time but introduces a fee after this time to encourage employees to vacate charging spaces.
+- Another model is to offer free employee charging for a set period of time and a fee after this time to encourage employees to vacate charging spaces.

-Tip: More and more organisations around the UK are either installing or looking at installing charging facilities.
+Tip: More and more businesses around the UK are installing electric car charging facilities.
 Employee demand is one of the key drivers along with the sustainability benefits and reduced fleet costs.

-Charging your electric car whilst out and about is a great way to top up your range and many locations offer free charging to their customers or visitors.
+Charging your electric car while out and about is a great way to top up your battery and many locations offer free charging to their customers or visitors**.

-- On most modern networks you can use a a free-to-download mobile app to find points and start your charge.
+- On most modern networks you can use a a free-to-download mobile app to find chargepoints and start your charge.

 - Some older public chargepoints require an RFID card (similar to a contactless debit card) to start charging which can be ordered online.

-Rapid chargers, typically found in motorway service stations, can range from being completely free to one of the more expensive ways to charge.
+Rapid chargers are typically found in motorway service stations and range from being free to one of the more expensive ways to charge.

 - The Tesla Motors Supercharger Network has points across the UK which are free to use for owners of Tesla electric vehicles.